-This is a simple online compound interest calculator which is a good starting point in estimating the return on investment and capital growth you can expect from a bank deposit or a similar investment, but is by no means the end of such a process.
+This is a simple online tool which is a good starting point in estimating the return on investment and capital growth you can expect from a bank deposit or a similar investment, but is by no means the end of such a process.
 You should always consult a qualified professional when making important financial decisions and long-term agreements, such as long-term bank deposits.
-Use the information provided by the calculator critically and at your own risk.
+Use the information provided by the software critically and at your own risk.

 Cite this calculator & page